Challenges to decisions of England and Wales magistrates' courts: Appeal by way of case stated

-Following any conviction, order determination or other proceeding of the magistrates' court, both the accused and the prosecution may apply to that magistrates' court to state a case for the opinion of the high court.
+Following any conviction, order determination or other proceeding of the magistrates' court, both the convicted person and the prosecution may apply to that magistrates' court to state a case for the opinion of the high court.
 This process may be used where the challenge is on the basis that the magistrates' decision is wrong in law or is in excess of jurisdiction.

 The application to the magistrates must be made within 21 days of the decision being challenged.
 The application may be refused on the basis that the application is frivolous, so long as the justices issue a statement to that effect and briefly give their reasons.
 Any refusal may be challenged by way of application to the High Court.
-If the application is allowed, the justices' clerk will draft a "case", which is a document stating the facts of the case and the question or questions of law to be determined.
+If the application is allowed, the legal adviser will draft a "case", which is a document stating the facts of the case and the question or questions of law to be determined.
 The case will only contain evidence if one of the questions was whether there was any evidence on the basis of which the magistrates could convict.

 The appeal is to the Divisional Court of the King's Bench Division of the High Court.
 Two or three judges will sit.
 Two judges must agree for the application to be successful.
 The Divisional Court may reverse, affirm or amend the decision of the magistrates' court, or remit the case to the magistrates' court.
 The Divisional Court may make any order as it sees fit.

 The appellant has no right to bail but may be granted bail by the magistrates' court or, if the magistrates' court refuses, a judge of the High Court.